-The Isaac Stanwood House at 18 Green Street was built in 1812 by Deacon Isaac Stanwood, son of Captain Isaac Stanwood Sr., a Revolutionary War soldier.
-The house is Georgian in basic form but with Federal features.
+The Isaac Stanwood House at 18 Green Street was built in 1812 by Deacon Isaac Stanwood after Sarah Knowlton sold this lot to him in 1812 (197; 25).
+He was the son of Captain Isaac Stanwood Sr., a Revolutionary War soldier.
+He married Joanna Caldwell in 1810, at age 26.

 From “A History of the Stanwood Family in America” we read the stories of the two Isaac Stanwoods.